AdeebNqo/surpriz3m3/README.md

 #surpriz3 m3

-The goal of this application is to surprise you. hehe, yes! suprize you.

-##What

-This application's purpose is to "randomly" exchange the music on your phone or any device using bleutooth and/or a serial cable connection.
+This application's purpose is to "randomly" exchange the music on your phone or any device compatible with mtp.
+You no longer have to be stuck with the same playlist if your storage is not that big.

 ##Why

 Some of us still use portable devices with very limited storage space for listening to music on the go.
-However, our computers are filled with terabytes of music , so instead of buying a memory card or another device with bigger storage capacity --- I say let's improvise.
+However, our computers are filled with terabytes of music, so instead of buying a memory card or another device with bigger storage capacity --- I say let's improvise.

 This application should automatically replace the music with fresh new music from your computer